What Is Medicare And What Does It Cover?

 Part B Deductible and Coinsurance

-The new Part B deductible for 2024 will be $240 ($226 in 2023).
+The new Part B deductible for 2025 will be $257.
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services (including most doctor services while you’re a hospital inpatient), outpatient therapy, and durable medical equipment (DME).

 What Doesn't Medicare Normally Cover?